build-on-aws/content/tutorials/build-ci-cd-pipeline-iac-cloudformation/index.md

 </br>

-It will take sometime for CodeCatalyst to go through all the stages and deploy the CloudFormation stack.
+It will take some time for CodeCatalyst to go through all the stages and deploy the CloudFormation stack.
 The stack deployment time depends on the resources defined in the template.
 For example, this deployment was done in 3mins 48 seconds.

 Our CloudFormation stack is successfully deployed by the Workflow!
 You can find the CloudFormation outputs in the `Variables` tab.